IOTA x Shimmer x Assembly

 As a side effect, if the Shimmer token is listed on cryptocurrency exchanges these exchanges will most likely be able to make the switch to the future, fully-decentralized IOTA mainnet by copying their Shimmer integration and changing just one parameter (the network ID).

-Before the network launch, IOTA token holders can stake IOTA tokens to gain Shimmer tokens using the official Firefly wallet.
+IOTA token holders can stake IOTA tokens to gain Shimmer tokens using the official Firefly wallet.
 For every staked MIOTA, users receive one SMR every ~10 seconds, for a duration of 90 days.
 After the 90-day period ends, the total of the awarded SMR tokens makes up the total initial supply of the Shimmer network at its launch.
 The beginning of the 90-day staking period is announced through the official Shimmer social media accounts.

 Assembly adds fully decentralized and scalable smart contract capabilities to the IOTA ecosystem.
 It is a highly scalable multi-chain network for sharded, composable smart contracts, implemented on the IOTA Smart Contracts framework.
 In addition, Assembly offers shared security, trustless interoperability, atomic composability on-chain, and asynchronous composability via trustless and feeless cross-chain transactions.